The History Of The Watchmen: TV, Movie, And The Comics

 Every artistic medium has its masterworks, and when the subject is comic books, the history of the Watchmen must be acknowledged.
 Since the publication of the original 12-issue series, a loyal and protective following sprung up around the universe created by Alan Moore and Dave Gibbons.
 Originally published by D.C.
 Comics, the Warner Bros. subsidiary now owns both the story and the original characters created for the book.
 Today, Moore and Gibbons (and editor Len Wein) all see The Watchmen as a complete, standalone tale.
 D.C., however, presses forward with new content for these characters, without their creators.
-In both the pages of the comic books, in Zack Snyder’s feature film, and on HBO, new storytellers are carrying on instead.
+In both the pages of the comic books, in Zack Snyder’s feature film (who might not continue to have a future with DC Comics?!), and on HBO, new storytellers are carrying on instead.
 Whether or not they can reach the heights Moore and Gibbons achieved is the real question on the minds of fans.

 To understand what this story means to both fans and the world of comics, you have to understand the history of the Watchmen in context.
 Because, as good as the story is on its own merits, Moore’s tale is inseparable from the mid-1980s when he wrote it.
 Much of the political themes in it are born from real-world politics at the time.
 Also, the statement Moore makes about superheroes, these figures of myth, applies as well.
 People responded to the pure-of-heart heroes for a long time.
 But as real-world institutions failed them, so too did their ability to be entertained by the thought of a hero.
 While Moore’s hero characters are all sympathetic, they are more deeply flawed as human beings than any costumed character to date.
 This was the first time comics were being deconstructed by people who loved comics.